 Riverside Walk (easy)

-This peaceful and paved hike is the last shuttle bus stop, and runs along the river that carves its way through the canyon.
+This peaceful and paved hike can be found at the last shuttle bus stop, and runs along the river that carves its way through the canyon.
+Just follow the crowds.

-The hike is worth it even if you can’t venture on into the Narrows.
+The hiking trail is worth it even if you can’t venture into the Narrows.
 Take the shuttle to the end and just start walking.
 It’s a great way to start your day in Zion, and one of the best hikes with babies and toddlers.

 Emerald Pool Trail (easy to moderate)